Tuning the magnetic interactions in van der Waals Fe$_3$GeTe$_2$ heterostructures: A comparative study of \textit{ab initio} methods: Results and discussions

 We show in Fig.~\ref{efield_J} the energy dispersion E(\V{q}) of homogeneous flat spin spirals propagating in all Fe layers of FGT/Ge in the scalar-relativistic approximation, i.e.~without SOC.
 Upon including a negative electric field with a strength of ${\cal E}=-0.5$ V/\AA, the energy rises more slowly at the $\overline{\Gamma}$ point (FM state) than for ${\cal E}=0$ and the energy difference with respect to the AFM state ($\overline{\rm M}$ point) and N\'eel state ($\overline{\rm K}$ point) decreases.
 For a positive electric field of ${\cal E}=+0.5$ V/\AA, we observe the opposite effect, i.e.~a faster rise and larger energy differences at the high symmetry points.
 This field effect is similar to that observed for Fe monolayers on transition-metal surfaces \cite{paul2022electric}.

 By fitting the energy dispersions with and without an applied electric field, we obtain the field effect on the exchange constants (see Table \ref{table_efield}).
-Note, that we effectively treat the FGT monolayer in this spin model of the exchange as a single layer here, i.e.~without considering the exchange interactions between different Fe pairs.
+Note that we treat three Fe atoms as a whole in this spin model, i.e.~without explicitly considering the exchange interactions between different Fe pairs.
+In other words, the definition of $J_{i}$ is different from the one defined in Section \ref{free-layer}.
+Here, the exchange interactions between different Fe pairs are included in an averaged way.
 We find a nearly linear decrease of the nearest-neighbor exchange constant, $J_1$, by about 6\% upon applying an electric field of 1~V/{\AA}.
 The exchange constants beyond nearest neighbors are also significantly influenced by the electric field which shows that the exchange frustration increases for a positive electric field.
 The effect of the electric field on the exchange interaction can be explained based on its spin-dependent screening at the surface as shown previously for ultrathin $3d$ transition-metal films \cite{Oba2015,paul2022electric}.

 Fig.~\ref{efield} shows the SOC induced DMI contributions to the energy dispersion of cycloidal spin spirals in FGT/Ge, $E_{\text{DMI}}({\V{q}})$, under electric field.
 When an electric field is applied, $E_{\text{DMI}}({\V{q}})$ displays the same trend as in zero field, i.e., it favors cycloidal spirals with a CW rotational sense, but an electric-field induced modification in $E_{\text{DMI}}({\V{q}})$ is clearly seen.
 The out-of-plane electric field breaks the inversion symmetry and leads to a drastic change of the nearest-neighbor DMI constant, $D_1$, which increases and decreases by approximately 50\% for ${\cal E}=+0.5$ V/\AA~and ${\cal E}=-0.5$ V/\AA, respectively (see Table \ref{table_efield}).
 Additionally, we find that $D_2$ remains almost the same.